ELeeAstro/Exo-FMS_column_ck/README.md

 CE_scheme: \
 'interp' - interpolation from CE table \
+'Burrows' - use the Burrows & Sharp (1999) analytical CE scheme

 The option 'None' for each of these scheme will it off (e.g. To run without conv adjustment set adj_scheme = 'None')